 6. Eat like a locavore

 Take your taste buds on an adventure too.
 Enjoy the seasonal local produce and regional cooking styles.
-It adds a whole new dimension to your travel and it’s a lot cheaper than seeking out the restaurants and meals your familiar with from home.
-Watch out for farmers markets, food stalls and farm gate sales, these are a great opportunity to pick up fresh snacks at a great price.
+It adds a whole new dimension to your travel and it’s a lot cheaper than seeking out the restaurants and meals you’re familiar with from home.
+Watch out for farmers markets, food stalls and farm gate sales, these are great opportunities to pick up fresh snacks at a great price.

 7. Prepare some of your own meals

-If you have cooking facilities available at your accommodation consider stopping off at a local market to pick up some exotic produce or seafood direct from the trawlers and preparing it fresh yourself.
-It’s not always possible but there are some incredible finds and the stall holders are usually very happy to discuss how it should be prepared and explain the local delicacies.
+If you have cooking facilities available at your accommodation consider stopping off at a local market to pick up some exotic produce or seafood direct from the trawlers and prepare it fresh yourself.
+It’s not always possible but there are some incredible finds and the stallholders are usually very happy to discuss how it should be prepared and explain the local delicacies.

 8. Eat where the locals eat

 Many years ago someone told me that to find the best local food and avoid ‘tourist’ restaurants just stop and watch where the locals go and ALWAYS walk at least 3 blocks from a major tourist attraction before choosing a restaurant.
 Where possible we also avoid places with ‘we speak English’ signs as they often adapt their menu to suit a universal palate meaning you miss out on the opportunity for an authentic experience.

 Not only is it better for the environment to not contribute to the growing amount of plastic water bottles consumed around the globe but there are many countries where it is perfectly safe to drink the water directly from the tap.
 Even when bottled water is required it’s a lot cheaper to buy large bottles and decant into your own drink bottles.